 READ MORE: "I was duped by a local Instagram shop"

 A common thread observed from the above tweets is that consumers have now finally had the counterfeit wool pulled from their eyes.
-With more people making use of alternative shopping practices; whether that be time-traveling to a different fashion decade by thrifting, taking a deep dive into Small Street in Johannesburg, bargain hunting at factory outlets or keeping your tabs (open) on e-commerce sites such as AliExpress and Fashion Nova, Instagram boutiques are gradually losing their appeal and trustworthiness.
+With more people making use of alternative shopping practices; whether that be time-traveling to a different fashion decade by thrifting, taking a deep dive into Small Street in Johannesburg, bargain hunting at factory outlets or keeping your tabs (open) on e-commerce sites such as AliExpress, Instagram boutiques are gradually losing their appeal and trustworthiness.

 But for those who would still like to support small businesses online, here's how to spot red flags brighter than the soles of those faux Louboutins you're considering placing an order on:

 - Since we're on the subject of designer labels, if it's not sold at an official standalone store usually in malls such as Sandton City, Hyde Park Corner and the V&A Waterfront, Apsley House, or a store that sells pre-owned luxury goods such as Luxity, then it's Weezy F baby and the 'F' is for fake... not Fendi.

 - If an Instagram boutique's captions or bio reads "DM for prices", rather leave it.
 Zara doesn't tell us to go to the till for the price of each item, all items have price tags and every honest business should operate as such.

 - Always reverse search the images of the clothing sold on IG/Facebook fashion retailers.
 You can also look for telltale signs of image editing - some sellers have merely photosphopped clothing to create the impression that the pieces come in different colours.